MasterZydra/QIQ/doc/Internal workings.md

 The cases that might end with a "jump back" then push a snapshot.
 If a jump back is required, the latest snapshot is popped and applied, otherwise the snapshot is popped and discarded.

 ## Pass by value
-The interpreter uses the structs that implement `IRuntimeValue` as pointers.
+The interpreter uses the structs that implement `RuntimeValue` as pointers.
 The interpreter creates new instances for each new runtime value of type `Boolean`, `Integer`, `Floating` or `String`.
 This results in "pass by value" behavior.